 You’ve googled and tweeted, but you still can’t find a satisfying answer to your parenting question?
 Welcome to BabyScience.
-A geeky emergency room pediatrician/parent explains the science behind weird kid behaviors and scary (but normal) baby symptoms.
+A geeky pediatrician/parent explains the science behind weird kid behaviors and scary (but normal) baby symptoms.

 Warning: I use big words like neurotransmitter and physiology.

 “Your pediatrician has 3 minutes to listen, examine, diagnose and explain a kid’s symptoms.
 So the explanation is sometimes cut short leaving savvy parents unsatisfied.
 I started BabyScience to provide parents with a deeper understanding of their kids.
 I like to call it science-help.
 Medical research has provided more information than we can possibly wade through.
 So here is my attempt at explaining how new scientific research can help us understand and enjoy our children more fully.”